sparklyr/sparklyr/README.md

 We can new use all of the available dplyr verbs against the tables within the cluster.

-We'l start by copying some datasets from R into the Spark cluster (note that you may need to install the nycflights13 and Lahman packages in order to execute this code):
+We'll start by copying some datasets from R into the Spark cluster (note that you may need to install the nycflights13 and Lahman packages in order to execute this code):

 ``` r
 iris_tbl <- copy_to(sc, iris)